soldair/changes-feed-diff/README.md

     reason:'a text reason',
     values:{a:'new',b:'old'},
     // the values compared to determine the result.
-    //in most vases this is not the value of the key but the values used to validate the assertion
+    //in most cases this is not the value of the key but the values used to validate the assertion
     code: a code that represents comparison type. listed below }
 ]

 ```
-if there are not changes the diff is an empty array `[]`
+if there are no changes, or no previous version the diff is an empty array `[]`

 ### diff codes